Two Free Hands Single, Extended Player and further shows in Autumn

 I'm excited to present Two Free Hands - a song and Extended Player, and the first music to come from the last two years of experimentation and touring.

-Two Free Hands - Full Band Dates - April 2018
+Two Free Hands - Autumn Dates 2018

 The song was produced and recorded by Jonathan Pearce and myself, and features Anna Coddington on vocals, Stu Harwood on percussion and Octatrack, and Elizabeth Stokes on French Horn.
-Daniel Blackball Alexander, once again has made the artwork.
+Daniel Blackball Alexander, has made the artwork.

 The EP includes a remix and collaboration with Jet Jaguar - the moniker of Wellington electronic producer Michael Upton, and a reworking of a song from Successor which has changed shape in my live set.
 This is an EP in the orginal, 'Extended Player' sense - a collection of songs that expand on a single song, rather than the modern, mini-album sense.
 More info about all that here.